eseidel/clank/README.md

 ## Edge Case Questions
 * Does Treasure Hunter dungeon row replacement cause arrival effects?
 * How does Trashing interact with reshuffling?
+When does the "choose card" happen?
 * Does Gem Collector give refunds (for gems purchased that turn)?